 G) PARTICULARS OF LOANS GIVEN INVESTMENT MADE GUARANTEES GIVEN AND SECURITY PROVIDED

 Pursuant to the provisions of Section 134(3)(g) of the Companies Act 2013 particularsaranteesof loans investmentsgu and securities given under Section 186 of the CompaniesAct 2013 are given in the notes to thes forming part of this Annual report. financialstatement

 H) PARTICULARS OF REMUNERATION

-Your Board express their deep sense of appreciation for the contribution made by theemployees to the significant improvement in the operations of the Company.
+Your Board express their deep sense of appreciation for the contribution made by theemployees e significant improvement in the operations of to th the Company.

-The Directors also thank all associates including customers the Government of IndiaGovernment of West Bengal Government Agencies Hyatt Hotels Corporation U.S.A.
-BankersSuppliers Shareholders and others for their continuous co-operation and support.
+The Directors also thank all associates including customers the Government of IndiaGovernment West Bengal Government Agencies Hyatt of Hotels Corporation U.S.A.
+BankersSuppliers Shareholders and others for their continuous ation and support. co-oper